alexchilcott/hacker-news-cli/README.md

 This repository contains my solution for the "Hacker News Scraper Test".

+## Update: 23/09/2019
+  - Removed unnecessary library reference to `Microsoft.AspNet.WebApi.Client`.
+This was left over from an earlier iteration.
+  - Fixed an issue where job posts would cause the scrape to fail.
+I did not encounter this case during my initial implementation, so I wasn't aware it was a valid scenario.
+Note: Job posts conflict with the "author is a non empty string" requirement, as they have no author.
+Because of this, in the case of job posts in the range being scraped, they will simply be ommitted from the results output to the console.
+(This may mean that the rank of the last scraped post is greater than the number of posts requested.)

 ## Assumptions Made

 * While using a third party Hacker News API was not allowed, there is an official Hacker News API.
 I assumed that the purpose of this exercise was to write a tool which scraped the Hacker News HTML rather than one which called their API.